guyleonard/genomics_adventure/chapter_2/task_2.md

 There are several sets of output files:
  1. two processed zipped 'fastq' files (read_1_val_1.fq.gz and read_2_val_2.fq.gz), containing the trimmed reads,
- 2. two '.html' files which contain a visual report - much like the GUI,
+ 2. two '.html' files which contain a visual report - much like the GUI of FastQC,
  3. two '.txt' files which contain similar information as above, just without the graphs,
  4. and two '.zip' files which contain the same reports as the '.html' files.